gunjandatta/sprest-webparts/README.md

 ### Hello World WebPart
 Probably the first one you should look at.
 It's a simple example of using the webpart component, and the OnRenderDisplay and OnRenderEdit events.
 The page will render the webpart id in display mode, and a message indicating it's an edit mode when the page is being edited.

+### List WebPart
+An example of extending the WebPart Search class to display a list view and item form.
+The "ItemForm" component will be used to render the item form panel.